 A: Vermonters may vote in state and local elections while in prison by casting an absentee ballot through the mail.
 You should talk to your home town clerk about obtaining an absentee ballot, or see the Vermont Secretary of State's online information about absentee voting.

 Q: Who are my elected officials?

 A: You can look up your local, state, and federal elected officials by entering your zip code here.

 Q: I rent my home and am in a dispute with my landlord.
 Can you help me?

 A: The Champlain Valley Office of Economic Opportunity publishes a helpful guide for both landlords and tenants called Renting in Vemont that you might find useful.

 Q: I am looking to hire a lawyer, but I don't know how to find one.

 A: You may wish to use the Vermont Bar Association's lawyer referral service, which can refer you to a private attorney who will speak with you for a reduced initial consultation fee.

 Q: How can I find out if a particular person is licensed to practice law in Vermont?

 A: The Vermont judiciary is responsible for attorney licensing and discipline.
 The judiciary's attorney licensing program has a list of attorneys who are in good standing and permitted to practice law in Vermont on its website.
-The board places a periodically updated list of all such attorneys here.
 If you're looking to hire an attorney, you may also wish to check whether the attorney in question has any history of discipline by checking with the Professional Conduct Board.
-See below.